digitalbazaar/bedrock/README.md

 for developers to follow that help break down problems and reduce cognitive load.

 Bedrock uses node.js and runs on Linux, Mac OS X, and Windows.
+It can run on a low-powered laptop all the way up to an enterprise server.

 ## Quick Examples